RHUL-CS-Projects/graphfellow/docs/behaviour.md

   });
 ```

+The number of journeys a traveller has made is recorded in its `qty_journeys`
+property.
+This is updated on arrival at a vertex, _before_ the `on_arrival`
+function (if any) is called.

 You can destroy a traveller with its `destroy()` function.
 This is called
-automatically if the number of journeys the traveller makes equals its
+automatically if the number of journeys the traveller has made equals its
 `journey_lifespan`, after the `on_arrival` event of its final journey has been
 executed.
 If you call `destroy()` on a traveller that is already on a journey,
 it will be destroyed and its `on_arrival` event will not be triggered.

-The number of journeys a traveller has made is recorded in its `.qty_journeys`
-property.
-This is updated on arrival at a vertex, _before_ the `on_arrival`
-function (if any) is called.

 ## Accessing the graph or graphs